 How to turn a 2D design into a 3D model with DS|Sketch3DCreating a 3D model from a 2D design is easy with DS|Sketch3D.
 We’re going to be providing you with the training you need to get this done efficiently but here are the basic steps you will be following:

 DynaSCAPE Users – From DS|Design choose ‘Export to SketchUp format’

-DynaSCAPE Users – Open your design in Google SketchUp (Free or Pro versions).
+DynaSCAPE Users – Open your design in SketchUp (Make or Pro versions).
 AutoCAD Users – Import your .DWG file (requires SketchUp Pro)

 Run the DynaSCAPE CAD Cleanup tool to prepare it for modeling.